Skip to Content

 ● Use Fuel Stabilizer:

-If you have a full tank of gas in your lawnmower, but you want to store your mower for later use, you should use a fuel stabilizer to keep the fuel intact.
+If you have a full gas tank in your lawnmower but want to store your mower for later use, you should use a fuel stabilizer to keep the fuel intact.
 A fuel stabilizer will prevent the gas from evaporating and help preserve the fuel quality.

 ● Altitude Adjustments: